Metu scores 24, No. 25 USC holds off Colorado 71-68 (Jan 15, 2017) | FOX Sports

 THIS & THAT

 USC sophomore forward Bennie Boatwright (sprained left MCL) is about two weeks away from a return.
 He was hurt on Nov.
 30 at San Diego.
-The Trojans co-captain is averaging 10.8 points in five games. … The Trojans are 1-5 all-time in Boulder. … King and sophomore guard Thomas Akyazili (20) both celebrated birthdays Sunday. … Colorado is 2-3 against ranked teams this season.
+The co-captain is averaging 10.8 points in five games. … The Trojans are 1-5 in Boulder. … Colorado is 2-3 against ranked teams this season.

 UP NEXT